Throne room: Rosenborg

 The throne in the throne room at Rosenborg Castle (now a museum) in Copenhagen was commissioned by King Frederik III in about 1663, and used by the absolutist kings of Denmark from 1671 to 1840 for the anointing ceremony.
 It was probably created by Bendix Grodtschilling.
 It was inspired by King Solomon's throne which, according to the Bible, was made of ivory and had six steps with lion figures on each.
 Tooth of Narwhal was chosen as the material, both because it was found in Danish waters and owing to its mythical associations with the unicorn; twelve lions were also commissioned, three of which, in silver, have been preserved in the room.

 Christiansborg

 The throne room actually used for receiving ambassadors is at Christiansborg.

 The Throne Room at Christiansborg is where foreign ambassadors present their credentials to the King.

 France

 Versailles

 The throne was commissioned by King Louis XIV and was in use until 1789.
 In 1837, the Château de Versailles became a national museum.
 As part of the greater Versailles museum, the room is open to the public.
 Compare: Lit de justice.

 Fontainebleau Palace

 The throne room at the Palace of Fontainebleau, France.

-Preferring Fontainebleau over Versailles, Emperor Napoléon I had King Louis XV's bedroom converted into an Imperial throne room, and it was here that Napoléon abdicated.
+Preferring Fontainebleau over Versailles, Emperor Napoleon I had King Louis XV's bedroom converted into an Imperial throne room, and it was here that Napoléon abdicated.
 The palace was last used by Napoléon III; it was later declared a national monument in 1871, after the collapse of the French Empire.